Academic Requirements

 Expand All

-Introduction to the broad, interdisciplinary field of women, gender, and sexuality studies.
+Introduction to the broad, interdisciplinary field of Gender & Sexuality Studies.
 Special attention will be paid to the meaning and history of the terms "gender" and "sexuality" and to the political movements mobilized around those terms.
 Students will read both contemporary and historical materials and both primary and secondary sources.

 Explores the link between knowledge/power and between theory/practice by examining and applying foundational terms and concepts central to social justice work.